joliclic/zml_wsserver/readme.md

 This repository is part of the Zygos Mask Lights project, inserting leds into masks and control them over a wifi network.

-This part contains the code for the microcontroller (a NodeMCU card) listening the network via WebSocket, and command the leds inside the mask (WS2812).
+This part contains the code for the microcontroller (a ESP8266 card, NodeMCU or WeMos D1...) listening the network via WebSocket, and command the leds inside the mask (WS2812).

 The other parts are:
 - [zml_webcontrol](https://github.com/joliclic/zml_webcontrol): an html page for sending commands via WebSocket.